By: Nick Callos

 Travel in the 2020s didn’t start out well, as the COVID-19 pandemic brought most domestic and international trips to a halt.
-As vaccines become increasingly available, it appears the world will emerge from this pandemic.
+As vaccines have become increasingly available, parts of the world are opening up and people are traveling more frequently and with less fear.

 However, we have to recognize that things won’t return to what they were before.
 COVID-19 has transformed the travel sector, and there are trends we can expect to continue in this decade.

-So, we thought it would be interesting to discuss our travel predictions for 2021 and the rest of the 2020s.
+So, we thought it would be interesting to discuss our top travel trend predictions for the rest of the 2020s.
 This list will not only help you prepare for your next journey, but it may also provide inspiration on where to go and what to do.

-Now, let’s get to our top 21 travel trends for 2021 and the rest of this decade.
+Now, let’s get to our top travel trends for the rest of this decade.

 1. Vaccine Passports

-With COVID-19 still around, many countries require proof of vaccination for entry.
-By early 2021, countries like Belize, Ecuador, Croatia, and Nepal had opened to international travelers — as long as they could provide proof of vaccination.
+Many countries require proof of vaccination for entry.
+By early 2021, countries like Belize, Ecuador, Croatia, and Nepal had opened to international travelers—as long as they could provide proof of vaccination.
+More and more countries have been added to the list, and while travel restrictions and requirements change over time, having your proof of vaccination (and in many cases, a negative COVID test) is at the top of the must-have list for travelers.

 2. Road Trip Boom